Skip to main content

 Implementation

-URL Redirect tests require you to integrate one of our SDKs into your application.
-Currently, URL Redirect tests are only supported in our Script Tag, Javascript/NodeJS, and ReactJS SDKs.
-Support for other SDKs are coming soon.
+URL Redirect tests require integrating one of our SDKs into your application.
+Currently, URL Redirect tests are only supported in our Script Tag, Javascript, and ReactJS SDKs—as well as natively supported in all Edge SDKs.

 The easiest option is to use our Script Tag SDK.
 This involves adding a single <script> tag to the HEAD of your website.
 This option fully works out-of-the-box with no configuration required.